Vaping danger: Berks County teen says vaping destroyed his lungs

 The concern now: what comes next?

-That's something Dr. Cheryl Bettigole with the Philadelphia Department of Health is still unknown.
+That's something Dr. Cheryl Bettigole, with the Philadelphia Department of Health, says is still unknown.

 Xander now tells his friends and classmates: don't vape.